A unified diagrammatic approach to topological fixed point models: Fermions

 \subsection{Liquids with spin structure}

-It would be very much in the spirit of the work to take, e.g., the liquid in Section~\ref{sec:orientation}, look for models in fermionic tensors, and interpret them as fixed point models for fermionic topological phases in $1+1$ dimensions.
-Unfortunately, things are not quite as simple: First of all, the liquids we defined for spin models do not have bond directions, which we need for considering models in fermionic tensors.
-This is not a huge problem however, as we can for example fix the bond direction to point ``towards the left'' relative to the orientation of the according edge in the cellulation.
+It would be very much in the spirit of this work to take, e.g., the liquid in Section~\ref{sec:orientation}, look for models in fermionic tensors, and interpret them as fixed point models for fermionic topological phases in $1+1$ dimensions.
+If we have an orientation, the input/output structure can be chosen according to whether the corresponding triangle edge is clockwise or counter-clockwise.
+However, it turns out that the correct choice of contraction directions is a bit involved.

-However, it turns out that ``generic'' fermionic models (originally defined on square lattices) simply do not extend to bare topological manifolds.
-Moreover, trying to find fermionic models for a bare topological liquid seems to not yield any interesting results.
-Instead, fermionic models like to be extended to \emph{spin manifolds}, which are manifolds equipped with some extra structure (the \emph{spin structure}) of the same kind as an orientation.
-In the context of quantum field theory this is known as the \emph{spin-statistics relation}.

-In fact, we had a similar situation earlier when talking about orientations: One could look for complex models of a non-oriented liquid, however, (apart from those models being unphysical) we would not find very interesting models.
-So complex tensors ``harmonize'' well with liquids featuring an orientation, just as fermionic tensors harmonize with liquids featuring a spin structure.
+In Section~\ref{sec:orientation}, we have seen that if we want to consider fixed-point models with \emph{complex} tensors describing ordinary quantum spin systems, the latter should be defined on \emph{oriented} manifolds and we should impose a relation between the orientation and complex conjugation, namely Hermiticity.
+If we use \emph{fermionic tensors} for fixed-point models of fermionic quantum matter, the situation is similiar: These models should be defined on \emph{spin} manifolds and we should impose a close relation between the \emph{spin structure} and the \emph{fermion parity}.
+What results might be regarded a fixed-point lattice version of the \emph{spin-statistics relation} known in quantum field theory.

-In order to get a liquid representing spin manifolds, we need a combinatorial representation of a \emph{spin structure} \cite{Gaiotto2015}.
+In order to get a liquid whose networks represent spin manifolds, we need a combinatorial representation of a \emph{spin structure} \cite{Gaiotto2015}.
 A spin structure is a $\mathbb{Z}_2$-valued $1$-cochain $\eta$, whose boundary is the second \emph{Stiefel-Whitney class}, represented by a $2$-cocycle $\omega_2$.
 In an $n$-dimensional simplicial complex, $\eta$ can be represented as a subset (or $\mathbb{Z}_2$ colouring) of $n-1$-simplices, and $\omega_2$ as a subset (or colouring) of $n-2$-simplices.
 The boundary relation is obvious: The $\mathbb{Z}_2$-colour of an $n-2$-simplex in the boundary of $\eta$ is the sum of $\mathbb{Z}_2$-colours of adjacent $n-1$-simplices.
 A formula for computing $\omega_2$ in terms of the combinatorics of a simplicial complex is given in Ref.\ \cite{Goldstein1976}.